uri-yanover/4qbits/_posts/2022-02-12-on-positions-of-trust-part-i-rocketman.md

 The story above teaches me several crucial intuitions:
 * Growth is much easier when you're given trust.
 * Technical prowess alone is not enough.
 One needs to be involved with both major roadmap decisions and with staffing - in other words, you need achievements attributable to you, and people who will stick with you.
-* It would be extremely rare that a person is given the trust they "deserve"; at best one can expect several "steps up", each building on the previous one.
+* It would be extremely rare for a person to be given the trust they "deserve"; at best one can expect several "steps up", each building on the previous one.
 * Positions of trust are volatile: they arise in dire need, and fade away.
 * Organizations tend to evolve to work around having to trust people; this is unavoidable but often comes at the cost of losing the ability to innovate.